eoinkelly/notes/aws/iam/iam.md

         * defines what actions and resources the role can access
     * Written in IAM policy language
     * JSON format

-QUESTION: is resour based policy a different type?
+1. Resource based policy
+	* embedded direclty into a resource

 ### Resource based policies